luapower/md5/md5.md

 ## `local md5 = require'md5'`

-A ffi binding of the popular [md5][MD5 implementation] by Alexander Peslyak.
+A ffi binding of the popular [MD5 implementation][md5 lib] by Alexander Peslyak.

 --------------------------------------- ---------------------------------------
 `md5.sum(s[, size]) -> s`    \          Compute the MD5 sum of a string or a cdata buffer.